 This crime is a second-degree felony punishable up to 15 years in prison and a $10,000 fine.
 The crime is more serious because weapons dealers should be on the look-out for minors.Additional Consequences for Selling a Weapon to a Minor or Person of Unsound Mind

 Our law firm focuses on criminal matters in the South Florida area.
-We help clients in dealing with crimes by aggressively defending them.
+We help clients in dealing with crimes in West Palm Beach by aggressively defending them.
 Contact us today so we can get to work helping you or your loved one.